Hebrew astronomy: The heavenly bodies and their motions

 Two different cosmologies can be found in the Talmud.
 One is a flat Earth cosmology resembling descriptions of the world in the mythology of the Ancient Near East.
 The other, is a geocentric model, according to which the stars move about the earth.
 According to Aristotle, Ptolemy, and other philosophers among the Greeks, the stars have no motion of their own, being firmly attached to spheres whose center is the Earth.
 A passage in the Talmud contrasts the pagan view with that of Jewish sages:

-The learned of Israel say, "The sphere stands firm, and the planets revolve"; the learned of the nations say, "The sphere moves, and the planets stand firm."
-The learned of Israel say, "The sun moves by day beneath the firmament, and by night above the firmament"; the learned of the nations say, "The sun moves by day beneath the firmament, and by night beneath the earth."

-The Sun has 365 windows through which it emerges; 182 in the east, 182 in the west, and 1 in the middle, the place of its first entrance.
+The Sun has 365 windows through which it emerges: 182 in the east, 182 in the west, and 1 in the middle, the place of its first entrance.
 The course described by it in a year is traversed by the Moon in 30 days.
 The solar year is longer by 11 days than the lunar year.
 The Sun completes its course in 12 months; Jupiter, in 12 years; Saturn, in 30 years; Venus and Mars, in 480 years; however, an objection is raised here (in a gloss) against the last-mentioned number.
 King Antoninus asked the patriarch why the Sun rises in the east and sets in the west.
-At the time of the Deluge it traveled in the opposite direction.
+At the time of the Genesis flood narrative, it travelled in the opposite direction.
 Every 28 years it returns to its original point of departure, and on Tuesday evening of the spring solstice it is in opposition with Saturn, although Plato maintained that the Sun and planets never return to the place whence they started.
-This is the cycle of 28 years.
-The Moon-cycle of 19 years may have been meant in Targum Pseudo-Jonathan Genesis 1:14.
+This is a 28-year cycle.
+The Moon cycle of 19 years may have been meant in Targum Pseudo-Jonathan, Genesis 1:14.

 The names of the five planets, one star and one moon [planetary satellite] are: